lorenzoorsingher/ASA_Glovojs/README.md

 - [x] dynamically change STEP_COST and penalities based on the config
 - [ ] exponential decay for metrics might not be that beneficial
 - [x] reimplement parcels clock

+- [ ] revert back graph building to the old version